 Just like their British counterparts, carp in France come in many shapes and sizes and are found in varied venues and circumstances, so there’s not a one-size-fits-all tactic to catching them.
 However, there are certain foundations on which you can build your French adventure.
+Applying these foundations to your tactics for carp fishing in France will give you the best chance of putting a few extra few on the bank.

 Standing out from the crowd on pay lakes by trying something different